-The council will nominate an appropriate officer to respond to the complaint at this stage; this appointment should take into account the seriousness and the nature of the complaint.
+The council will nominate an appropriate officer to investigate the complaint at this stage; this appointment should consider the seriousness and the nature of the complaint.
 If the complaint involves the Team Manager, a more senior manager should respond.
-An officer, against whom a complaint is personally directed, should not respond to a complaint
+An officer, against whom a complaint is personally directed, should not respond to a complaint.